2lindell/advent/docs/source.txt

 [O19]The tasty food is an edible thing in Inside_Building with indefinite article "some" and description [ccr]"Sure looks yummy!".
 [D0]"There is food here."
 Understand "ration/rations/tripe/yummy/delicious/scrumptious" as the tasty food.
 After eating the tasty food, say [M72]"Thank you, that was delicious!"
+Instead of giving the tasty food to the player, try eating the noun.

 [O2]A brass lantern is a device in Inside_Building with description [ccr]"It is a shiny brass lamp[if switched off].
 It is not currently lit.[otherwise if power remaining of lantern is less than 30], glowing dimly.[otherwise], glowing brightly.".
 [D0+1]"There is a [if switched off]shiny brass lamp [otherwise]lamp shining [end if]nearby."
 Understand "lamp/headlamp/headlight/light/shiny" as the brass lantern.